HR Leaders From Netflix & Pinterest Think You Should Read These Books

-Ever wonder what the people in charge of all the hiring, promoting, and firing—are actually thinking?
+Ever wonder what the people in charge of all the hiring, promoting, and firing are actually thinking?
 What’s top of mind for them, and where are they finding inspiration?

-Running a world-class organization is fairly straightforward says former Netflix Chief Talent Officer Patty McCord, “It’s almost always about putting together incredible teams that do amazing work on time,” she said in her keynote address at the recent Greenhouse OPEN Conference in New York City.
+Running a world-class organization is fairly straightforward according to former Netflix Chief Talent Officer Patty McCord, “It’s almost always about putting together incredible teams that do amazing work on time,” she said in her keynote address at the recent Greenhouse OPEN Conference in New York City.
 “And that’s everybody’s job.”

 So, how can employees who don’t necessarily spend their days focused on human resources channel insight from those who do?
 We asked McCord (author of Powerful: Building a Culture of Freedom and Responsibility) and a handful of other HR experts what book they think is most important to understanding today’s biggest issues.
 Here are a few of their recommended reads.